M0nica/react-ssr-hydration-talk/keeping-ssr-cool-with-react-hydration.md

 ^ Let's take a step back.
 First what is server-side rendering?
 When a server generates the initial HTML that loads in a browser.
 Frameworks like NextJS and GatsbyJS support SSR out-of-the box.

-There are multiple types of Server-Side Rendering for example SSR can be used to render every single page request or only the initial page request.
+^There are multiple types of Server-Side Rendering for example SSR can be used to render every single page request or only the initial page request.
 NextJS offers more server-side configurations than Gatsby.
 You may be familiar with Create React App which does NOT come with SSR functionality out of the box.

 ---